ekremarmagankarakas/i3ctl/process.md

 - `cli.py` depends on `commands/__init__.py` for command registration
 - All commands depend on `commands/base.py` for the base class
 - `utils/config.py` and `utils/logger.py` are used throughout the codebase
-- The GUI modules depend on PyQt6 and command implementations
 - Most commands depend on `utils/system.py` for executing system commands

 ## Program Execution Flow Example